Advances and challenges in single-molecule electron transport: Selected open problems

 The experimental line-shape was seen to be reproduced amazingly well on a qualitative level including, in particular the strong NDR feature, even though interactions have not been accounted for.
 However, a quantitative agreement is achieved only after re-scaling the model-curve by a large factor of $7.2\cdot 10^{-5}$.

-The large prefactor suggests the importance of correlation effects beyond the non-interacting TLM.
+{ We suspect that the} large prefactor suggests the importance of correlation effects beyond the non-interacting TLM.
 The situation is not untypical in the sense that fitting formul{\ae} resulting from non-interacting theories often lead to matching fits at the expense of choosing fitting parameters that are hard to justify physically without invoking very strong, interaction mediated renormalizations.
 In a way, we encounter a molecular analogue of the Fermi-liquid theory.
 How to calculate the corresponding `Fermi-liquid corrections' quantitatively is an important open question in molecular scale electronics and neighboring fields.

-\paragraph*{Quantitative DFT calculations.} The lack of control in {\it ab-initio} transport calculations is best illustrated recalling the specific problem of alignment between molecular levels and the Fermi-energy associated with metallic substrates.
-The problem is severe enough leading sometimes even to qualitative discrepancies.
+{\it Quantitative DFT calculations.} The lack of control in {\it ab-initio} transport calculations is best illustrated recalling the specific problem of alignment between molecular levels and the Fermi-energy associated with metallic substrates.
+The problem is severe enough, leading sometimes even to qualitative discrepancies.

 For example, \textcite{Wang2009} have studied the length dependence of the conductance of oligoyne molecular wires ($N$=1,2 and 4 units).
 The experimentally measured conductance drops by roughly a factor of two with increasing length.
 Inconsistent with this, DFT calculations employing the LDA functional yield a weak increase of the conductance.
-As the authors have argued, the discrepancy is due to an insufficient accuracy of the functional employed in the DFT study.
-One of the most important defects of such semi-local functionals is the neglect of a long-range Coulomb term that has an interpretation based on image charges.
-Only after performing an ad-hoc energy shift following scissors-operator ideas, see Sect.~\ref{sss.Beyond-GGA}, a match of the trends between theory and experiment has been restored in this example.
+As the authors have argued, the discrepancy is due to an insufficient accuracy of the semi-local functional employed in the DFT study.

+One of the most important defects of such semi-local functionals is the neglect of the derivative discontinuity with the associated mis-treatment of the Coulomb-blockade.
+Inaccuracies with respect to the Kohn-Sham energy-level alignment are an important consequence.
+As we explained in \ref{sss.Beyond-GGA}, several authors have adopted an ad-hoc recipe (`scissors operator') as a post-DFT repair treatment and thereby achieve more quantitative conductance values \cite{Quek2007,Mowbray2008,Quek2009}.
+After following this procedure, a match of the trends between theory and experiment has also been restored in \textcite{Wang2009}.

+A proper treatment of the Coulomb-blockade in intermediate-sized systems has been a huge challenge for electronic-structure calculations in quantum-chemistry and material sciences ever since such calculations have been attempted.
+While correlated methods are under continuous development, {\it e.g.}, based on many-body Green's functions, their application to quantum transport remains challenging, in particular, due to computational issues.